Geoff Chappell - Software Analyst

 |4th Argument||size of loader parameter extension;

 A LOADER_PARAMETER_BLOCK is received from the loader as the kernel’s one argument for initialisation, and contains a pointer to a separate LOADER_PARAMETER_EXTENSION.
-Both structures vary greatly between Windows versions and are clearly vital.
-This bugcheck means that at least one of the structures does not fit the kernel’s expectations.
+Both structures are clearly vital but both vary between Windows versions.
+This bug check means that at least one of the structures does not fit the kernel’s expectations.
 Probably, the loader and kernel are from different Windows versions or even from different builds.
-The point to this bugcheck is much reduced, however, since the kernel does not try to validate the loader until it gets round to initialising the executive’s understanding of the boot processor.
+The point to this bug check is much reduced, however, since the kernel does not try to validate the loader until it gets round to initialising the Executive’s understanding of the boot processor.
 If the structures truly are mismatched, surely disaster will have struck long before.

 This bug check is supported by making a significant change to the previous layout of the LOADER_PARAMETER_BLOCK.
 Version 6.1 introduces OsMajorVersion, OsMinorVersion and Size members at the beginning, and later versions keep them.
-Earlier versions being with a LIST_ENTRY, which is extremely unlikely to fit the version numbers and size by accident.
-The LOADER_PARAMETER_EXTENSION has long begun with its Size (but loses its own MajorVersion and MinorVersion in version 6.1, perhaps from moving them to the loader block).
-The location of the Extension member that points from one structure to the other varies with the Windows version.
-In the 32-bit builds, for instance, it is at offsets 0x64 in version 6.1, 0x74 in versions 6.2 and 6.3, and 0x84 in version 10.0.
+Earlier versions begin with a LIST_ENTRY, which is extremely unlikely to fit the version numbers and size by accident.
+The LOADER_PARAMETER_EXTENSION has long begun with its Size (but lost its own MajorVersion and MinorVersion in version 6.1, perhaps from moving them to the loader block).
+The location of the Extension member that points from the one structure to the other varies with the Windows version.

 The LOADER_BLOCK_MISMATCH bug check can occur in version 6.1 and higher.
 It replaces one case that version 6.0 added to the much older MISMATCHED_HAL.

-Microsoft’s documentation in the Windows Driver Kit (WDK) for Windows 7, dated June 2009, and in the contemporaneous Debugging Tools for Windows, is completely wrong about the arguments, presumably as a cut-and-paste error from documentation of MISMATCHED_HAL.
+Microsoft’s documentation in the Windows Driver Kit (WDK) for Windows 7, dated June 2009, and in the contemporaneous Debugging Tools for Windows, is completely wrong about the arguments, apparently as a cut-and-paste error from documentation of MISMATCHED_HAL.
 The parameters are still wrong ten years later, on 25th December 2019, in Microsoft’s online documentation Bug Check 0x0100: LOADER_BLOCK_MISMATCH.